OpenBSD

 1) configure your network cards using ifconfig

-3) specify your DNS servers to /etc/resolv.conf
+3) specify your DNS servers - edit /etc/resolv.conf

-rl0"
+"dhclient rl0"

-5) finally, activate the firewall itself - either type /etc/start2,
+5) finally, activate the firewall itself - either type "/etc/start2",

 or